PA Chapter, AAP Programs

 (Breastfeeding Education, Support, and Training)

-This program targets education and resources on breastfeeding to practices in Southeast and Southwest PA.
-As an EPIC program, the focus is on promoting the initiation of breastfeeding and increasing the duration of exclusive breastfeeding for about the first 6 months of the infant's life.
-EPIC-BEST will address this goal by working with primary care practices on achieving the principles of a breastfeeding friendly office.
+The EPIC BEST program targets education and resources on breastfeeding to practices in Southeast and Southwest Pennsylvania.
+The purpose is to promote initiation and augment the duration of exclusive breastfeeding for the first 6 months of the infant's life.
+EPIC-BEST continuously addresses the goal by collaborating with primary care practices toward their achievement of the principles of becoming a breastfeeding friendly office.